-International Women's Day 2014 Theme: INSPIRING CHANGE
+International Women's Day 2015 Theme: MAKE IT HAPPEN

 Each year International Women's Day (IWD) is celebrated on March 8.
 The first International Women's Day was held in 1911.
 Thousands of events occur to mark the economic, political and social achievements of women.
 Organisations, governments, charities, educational institutions, women's groups, corporations and the media celebrate the day.

 Various organisations identify their own International Women's Day theme, specific to their local context and interests.
 Many charities, NGOs and Governments also adopt a relevant theme or campaign to mark the day.
 For example, organisations like the UN, Oxfam, Women for Women, Care International, Plan, World Association of Girl Guides & Girl Scouts (WAGGGS) and more - run exciting and powerful campaigns that raise awareness and encourage donations for good causes.
 The UN has been declaring an annual equality theme for many years.

 Use your voice via social media:

 - And watch out for even more #hashtag activism from loads of great groups all around the world

 - Retweet and share content